RAF Waddington

-The station is the RAF's Intelligence Surveillance Target Acquisition and Reconnaissance (ISTAR) hub and is home to a fleet of aircraft composed of the Shadow R1, RC-135W Rivet Joint and operating base for the RAF's MQ-9 Reaper.
+The station is the RAF's Intelligence Surveillance Target Acquisition and Reconnaissance (ISTAR) hub.
+It is home to a fleet of aircraft composed of the Beechcraft Shadow R1, Boeing RC-135W Rivet Joint, and General Atomics MQ-9 Reaper remotely piloted aircraft.
 Since October 2022, it has also been home to the RAF's Aerobatic Team the Red Arrows.

 History

 First World War

-RAF Waddington opened as a Royal Flying Corps flying training station in 1916.
+Waddington station opened as a Royal Flying Corps flying training aerodrome in 1916.
 Student pilots, including members of the US Army, were taught to fly a variety of aircraft.
-The station came under the control of the Royal Air Force when it was created on 1 April 1918.
+The station came under the control of the Royal Air Force (RAF) when it was created on 1 April 1918.
 It operated until 1920, when the station went into care and maintenance.

 During and after the First World War, the following squadrons operated from Waddington.